gradesta/gradesta/CONTRIBUTING.md

 Issues are stored in the code repo as markdown files.

+Pull requests that work with issues are tagged `roadmap`.

 Next to the `work_table`, `aging_cellar`, `finished` and `archive` directories, there is a `blackhole` directory.
 Both the `blackhole` directory and the `work_table` directory contain issues.
 Only maintainers can put issues onto the `work_table` but anyone can solve an issue in the `blackhole` directory with a `new-code` or `security` commit.